AGSX/devops_training/day-1/02. Ansible/README.md

 (See https://github.com/ansible/ansible/issues/17081)

-Fortunately, we can also use Ansible to install that for us
+Fortunately, we can also use Ansible to install that for us:

 ```
 ansible -i hosts -m raw - "apt-get install python-minimal -y" -b 192.168.33.10